 Gain a competitive advantage by meeting as many employer representatives as possible.
 Personal connections can go a long way.

 At this stage, all of the hard work you have done to date should be crafted into a concise, compelling story that you can share with potential employers.
 Make an appointment with us early in the year for help developing this narrative, sometimes referred to as an elevator pitch.
 It will be an important tool when it comes time to interview for positions.

 Practice your interview skills.

 Sharpen those interview skills.
-We offer workshops on interviewing, and you can even schedule a mock interview session with a career counselor or employer (when available).
+We offer workshops on interviewing, and you can even schedule a mock interview session with a career adviser or employer (when available).

 Manage your online image.

 When using social media or other online networking tools, your online persona will shape others’ opinions and perceptions of you — personally and professionally.
 Search for yourself online and see what comes up.
 Delete anything negative that you have control over, and think of the long-term ramifications when sharing new information online.